nis65/multiroom/README.md

 You have the needed hardware available and assembled, your raspberry pi boots, you know how to change basic configurations like disabling internal sound and enabling the raspberry pi driver etc. Each raspberry pi is connected to your LAN or WLAN and you can login using `ssh`.
+If you have local DNS, your raspberry pi has a reasonable name.

 #### Basics